 If a tornado warning occurs outside of school hours, the school district does not begin any school activities (i.e., sports, PTO, etc.).
 If a tornado warning is issued while the activities are in progress, the children, participants, audience, and attendees seek shelter within the building immediately.
 After school activities may be held if such activities are scheduled to begin one hour after a tornado warning has been lifted.

 Recess is an important time for children to engage in play and physical activity.
 During the morning and afternoon recesses, teachers are assigned to supervise children.
 At the lunchtime recess, paraeducators are assigned to different sections of the playground for supervision.
-At the elementary level there are three recesses per day as outlined below.

 Policy for Staying Indoors

 If the temperature or wind chill is at or below 0 degrees, children have indoor recess.
 At times, portions or the full playground is closed due to conditions (i.e. ice, water, mud).

 Students may stay in the office for recess with a doctor’s note only.